Key Takeaways

 - Maintain patience and clarity in your communication for effective issue resolution.

-- Report the troubleshooting steps you've completed for documentation.
+- Document the troubleshooting steps you've completed.

 - If initial support falls short, request higher-level assistance or escalation.